michaeljacoby/Fibonacci/README.md

 ## Usage

-The command Fibonacci.place(number) will generate the value at that point in the sequence.
+The command Fibon.place(number) will generate the value at that point in the sequence.

 ## Contributing